run2bizdocs/documentation/en-us/docs/4biz-helium/processes/portfolio-and-catalog/use/configure-services-attributes.md

 !!! tip " "

-    Main person or users group that uses the service
+    Main person or users group that uses the service.

 | Function                        | Description         |
 |---------------------------------|---------------------|